jrburke/module/docs/existing/inlining.md

   // OR
-  //using local module as a named export: exportlocal something 'localid'
+  //using local module as a named export: exportlocal something 'localid';
 }
 ```

 The details on which module-specific or top-most loader would see or store the
-modules is described in [this repo's local module section](https://github.com/jrburke/module/blob/master/README.md#multiple-local-modules).
+modules is described in [this repo's local module section](https://github.com/jrburke/module/blob/master/README.md#multiple-local-modules), but a summary:

-But basically, local modules are only seen in the module-specific loader, and
+Local modules are only seen in the module-specific loader, and
 if a module is asked for in that set, parent loaders are asked for it, and if
 none have it, the top-most loader does the load for that module.